 SUMMER QUARTER

-• Work with your mentor to complete short exercises designed to help you learn audio editing software, implement what you learned in the spring workshops, and lay the foundation for your interviews and research.
+• Work with your mentor and your group members to complete short exercises designed to help you learn audio editing software, implement what you learned in the spring workshops, and lay the foundation for your interviews and research.

 • Meet with your mentor weekly (phone or Zoom) to update them on your progress, troubleshoot issues, and discuss story-crafting as you complete interviews and research and your project develops.

-• Complete a step script of your project by no later than August 30th, 2023.
-Submit the script to your mentor and also upload it to the shared Google Drive folder.
+• Complete a step script of your project by no later than August 15th, 2024.

-• Submit a full draft of your script by September 15th, 2023.
+• Complete and submit your written script to your mentor by August 30th, 2024.
 This should include any clip pulls from your interviews, as well as written narration and notes for sound design.

 FALL QUARTER